Stochastic Population Update Can Provably Be Helpful in Multi-Objective Evolutionary Algorithms: Running Time Analysis of SMS-EMOA

+where the first inequality holds by considering the worst case $|\bm{y}|_1=0$.
 Thus, the expected number of generations for finding a solution in $S_I^*$ is at most $e\mu k^k$.
-By Lemma~1, the generated solution must be included into the population.
+By Lemma~\ref{lem:sms-upper-ojzj}, the generated solution must be included into the population.
 Thus, combining the analysis for case~(1), we can derive that the total expected number of generations for finding $F_I^*$ is $O(\mu (n\log n+k^k))$.

-For the second phase, we need to find the two extreme solutions $\!1^n\!$ and $\!0^n\!$.
-To find $1^n$ (or $0^n$), it is sufficient to select the solution in the population $P$ with $(n-k)$ 1-bits (or $k$ 1-bits) and flip its $k$ 0-bits (or $k$ 1-bits), whose probability is $(1/\mu)\cdot (1/n^{k})\cdot (1-1/n)^{n-k}\ge 1/(e\mu n^k)$.
+For the second phase, we need to find the two extreme solutions $1^n$ and $0^n$.
+To find $1^n$ (or $0^n$), it is sufficient to select the solution in the population $P$ with $n-k$ 1-bits (or $k$ 1-bits) and flip its $k$ 0-bits (or $k$ 1-bits), whose probability is $(1/\mu)\cdot (1/n^{k})\cdot (1-1/n)^{n-k}\ge 1/(e\mu n^k)$.
 Thus, the expected number of generations is $O(e\mu n^k)$.